Recoil kicks from binary black hole mergers in GWTC catalogs: implications for retention and hierarchical mergers: Model for the recoil kick

-In this work, we construct the mapping using a combination of \NRSur{} and \HLZ{}.
-The \NRSur{} model is formally trained for BBH mergers with mass ratios in the range $0.25 \leq q \leq 1$ and spin magnitudes $|\chi_{1,2}| \leq 0.8$.
-In practice, it is often extrapolated and applied within the extended domain $0.1667 \leq q \leq 1$ and $|\chi_{1,2}| \leq 1$, although extrapolation beyond this range is not recommended, as the model accuracy may degrade.
-By contrast, \HLZ{} is a semi-analytical model calibrated to NR simulations and can be evaluated for arbitrary values of $q$ and spin magnitudes.
-We therefore adopt the following prescription: we use \NRSur{} whenever $q \geq 0.1667$, and \HLZ{} otherwise.
+We therefore adopt the following \textit{practical} prescription: we use \NRSur{} whenever $q \geq 0.1667$, and \HLZ{} otherwise.
 Consequently, for a given GW event whose inferred posterior contains samples on both sides of $q = 0.1667$, we evaluate the recoil velocity using \HLZ{} for samples with $q \leq 0.1667$ and \NRSur{} for samples with $q \geq 0.1667$.
-Unless stated otherwise, this choice is adopted as the default throughout the paper.
-We access \NRSur{} model from the \texttt{surfinBH}\footnote{\href{https://github.com/vijayvarma392/surfinBH/}{https://github.com/vijayvarma392/surfinBH/}} package whereas \HLZ{} model is accessed from the \texttt{gwModels}\footnote{\href{https://github.com/tousifislam/gwModels}{https://github.com/tousifislam/gwModels}} package..
+While this procedure introduces model-dependent systematic uncertainties associated with the transition between the two recoil prescriptions, comparisons between the default, HLZ-only, and NRSur-only analyses indicate that the resulting recoil distributions are generally robust to the choice of prescription (see Sec.~\ref{sec:event_kick}).
+Similar prescriptions have also been adopted in Refs.~\cite{Yang:2019cbr,Mahapatra:2024qsy}.
+Unless stated otherwise, this prescription is adopted as the default throughout the paper.
+We access the \NRSur{} model through the \texttt{surfinBH}\footnote{\href{https://github.com/vijayvarma392/surfinBH/}{https://github.com/vijayvarma392/surfinBH/}} package, whereas the \HLZ{} model is accessed through the \texttt{gwModels}\footnote{\href{https://github.com/tousifislam/gwModels}{https://github.com/tousifislam/gwModels}} package.

+Another important aspect is the choice of the appropriate reference frame $X_{\rm ref}$ for the initial binary parameters required by the recoil models.
+For \NRSur{}, this frame is defined at $t = -100M$ in geometric units (where $G = c = 1$ and $M$ denotes the total mass of the binary).
+In contrast, the \HLZ{} prescription requires the binary parameters to be specified close to merger.
+Following the conventions adopted in the \texttt{precession} package\footnote{\href{https://github.com/dgerosa/precession/}{https://github.com/dgerosa/precession/}}, we choose to specify the binary parameters at a separation of $R_{\rm sep}=10M$.